lfoppiano/grobid-superconductors/docs/AnnotationGuidelines.rst

 Identify the value of a property of a superconductor material using the tag ``<propertyValue>``.
 example:
 ::

   maximum Tc that exceeds <propertyValue>45K</propertyValue> at a pressure of 3.0 GPa.

 For this properties the general principles are:
  - discrete or relatives values for example ``remains unchanged``, ``is increating`` are ignored
- - critical pressure and any other property that is not a temperature are ignored
+ - critical pressure and any other property that is not a temperature are ignored (for the moment)

 For multiple values, the whole string should be annotated as for `substitutions`: